The sponsor’s role: fund the HSe4Metrics platform

 The Department of Labor (DOL) is a textbook example.
 It may recognize that unleashing nationwide K–12 student performance would tap into the vast reservoir of the sidelined demographic—those currently destined to languish at the bottom of NAEP assessments.
 Logically, rescuing that cohort could hypothetically double the number of students graduating with the education needed to become trainable employees—or to pursue higher education and other opportunities.
 A proactive DOL may also understand that the free-access HSe4Metrics platform should be made available as early as possible in a young person’s life—ideally starting 10 to 15 years before high school graduation.

-Every giant corporation has reasons to stay relevant—and to sponsor the nationwide platform Hse4Metrics.com (As an aside: the platform’s HSe4Metrics name is merely a temporary placeholder, so use your imagination.)
+Every giant corporation has reasons to stay relevant—and strong reasons to sponsor the nationwide HSe4Metrics platform.
+(As an aside: the platform’s HSe4Metrics name is merely a temporary placeholder and could be of strategic branding interest to a corporate sponsor.)

 And keep an open mind: if sponsorship cost seems prohibitive, that should be no obstacle to creative thinking—simply ask a federal agency to form a public–private partnership and provide the funding.
 Moreover, with or without such a partnership, the sponsorship cost may be insignificant relative to the potential enhancements in key corporate metrics, including free cash flow, brand equity strength, and sustained shareholder value creation.

-Together, Corporate Social Responsibility (CSR) obligations, high-profile sponsorship visibility, the transformation of tens of millions of students’ lives, expanded market share, and improved margins for the sponsoring corporation offer potential value to shareholders that may be unmatched.
+Together, Corporate Social Responsibility (CSR) obligations, high-profile sponsorship visibility, the transformation of tens of millions upon tens of millions of students’ lives, expanded market share, and improved margins for the sponsoring corporation offer potential value to shareholders that may be unmatched.

 Dimon did not mention Xerox, but the cautionary tale is worth recalling (see the Jamie Dimon link).
 On the desk of Xerox’s CEO once sat an industry-changing innovation—complete with patents and a working prototype.
-Yet, rather than take the leadership risk to implement it, Xerox passed.
-The company fell from market dominance into decline and eventual bankruptcy.
+Yet rather than take the leadership risk to implement it, Xerox passed.
+The company fell from market dominance into decline and ultimately into bankruptcy.

-Click Proctor & Gamble (P&G) to consider how a corporate sponsor scenario might unfold.
+Click Procter & Gamble (P&G) to explore how a corporate sponsorship scenario might unfold.

 Proprietary protections for the sponsor

-Click Funding (By the Sponsor) to view the subtopic on proprietary protections for the sponsor.
+Click Funding (By the Sponsor) to view the section “Proprietary protections for the sponsor.”

 Key code: 201